jorenham/Lmo/docs/distributions.md

 \end{cases}
 \]

-The quantile function (PPF) is defined to be
+The PPF is defined to be

 \[
 x(F) = -\phi \qlog{1 - \beta}{1 - F} - (1 - \phi) \qlog{1 + \delta}{1 - F}